-We explain genetic tests and guide families as they decide about having tests.
+We explain genetic tests and guide families as they decide what options are best for their child and family.
 We can review family planning options.
 To help support you, we can talk with you about the emotions you might feel when you get test results or a new genetic diagnosis.
 We can also connect you with resources to help you manage a genetic condition.

 Conditions We Discuss

-Our genetic counselors work with families who have many types of genetic conditions, including the following.
+Our genetic counselors work with families who have many types of genetic conditions.
+A few examples are highlighted below.

-Down syndrome is a common genetic condition that is caused by an extra copy of chromosome 21.
-The extra genetic material causes problems with physical and mental development.
-Children with Down syndrome may have a range of health problems.
+Down syndrome is a common genetic condition that is caused by having an extra copy of chromosome 21.
+The extra genetic material causes differences with physical and cognitive development.
+Children with Down syndrome may have a range of health complications, including congenital heart defects, obstructive sleep apnea and ear infections/hearing loss.

 Fragile X syndrome is a genetic condition that is caused by an altered gene on the X chromosome.
-The altered gene leads to problems with how the brain develops and functions.
-Some children with Fragile X syndrome have learning disabilities, while others have more significant intellectual disabilities.
-Read more.
+The altered gene leads to differences with how the brain develops and functions.
+Some children with Fragile X syndrome have mild learning disabilities, while others have more significant intellectual challenges.
+Other health complications include developmental delay, autism spectrum disorder and cardiac anomalies.

 Services We Provide

-If someone in your family has been diagnosed with a genetic problem or birth defect, you may want to know about how it affects or might affect your children.
-Our genetic counselors can help. they can talk with you about:
+If your child has been diagnosed with a genetic condition or birth defect, you may want to know how it affects or might affect your children.
+Our genetic counselors can help.
+They can talk with you about:

 - What causes the problem or defect, how the condition is likely to affect your child, and how the condition is passed through families (the inheritance pattern)